-Information on Hawaii's graduated licensing program is at hidot.hawaii.gov/highways/files/2013/01/Hawaii-Graduated-Licensing-Brochure.pdf
+Information on Hawaii's graduated licensing program is at https://hidot.hawaii.gov/highways/files/2017/01/GDL-Brochure.pdf

-- Persons younger than 18 years of age must provide written consent from their parent(s) or legal guardian unless married or emancipated. - The minimum age to acquire an instruction permit is 15 1/2 years. - You must pass the preliminary examinations by taking a vision screening test and a rules of the road test. - You may operate a motor vehicle upon any highway with an instruction permit only when accompanied by a licensed driver at least 21 years of age.
+- Persons younger than 18 years of age must provide parental consent from each living parent or legal guardian(s) unless married or emancipated. - The minimum age to acquire an instruction permit is 15 1/2 years. - You must pass the preliminary examinations by taking a vision screening test and a rules of the road test. - You may operate a motor vehicle upon any highway with an instruction permit only when accompanied by a licensed driver at least 21 years of age.
 If between the hours of 11:00 p.m. and 5:00 a.m., you must be accompanied by your parent or guardian. - All occupants must use safety belts or child restraints. - You must hold a valid instruction permit for a period of 180 days before applying for a provisional license. - The minimum age to obtain a provisional license is 16 years. - You must complete a State certified driver's education course and possess the classroom and behind the wheel certificates. - You must pass a road test. - Your provisional license allows you to transport only one person under age 18 who is not a household member.